ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The root of this structure is a JSON array.
 The elements of the JSON array represent rights of access that are associated with the the access token.
+Individual rights of access can be defined by the RS as either an object or a string.
 The resulting access is the union of all elements within the array.

 The access associated with the access token is described